 3) Diversification in IT industry/BPO:

 The commencement of the IT/BPO unit by a pigment/chemical company seems quite odd as it falls outside the purview of the management competence.
 As rightly pointed out by you, this diversification may very well turn out to be a “Diworsification”.
-Therefore, an investor should keep an eye on developments related to the IT division as part of her monitoring exercise so that she is able to detect any adverse changes soon and is able to take appropriate decision about her investments.
+Therefore, an investor should keep an eye on developments related to the IT division as part of her monitoring exercise so that she is able to detect any adverse changes soon and is able to take the appropriate decision about her investments.

 You may read a case of repeated diversification attempts ending in “Diworsification” here: Analysis: Bodal Chemicals Ltd